What is in this leaflet

 Before you are given it

-Tell your doctor or pharmacist if you are pregnant or intend to become pregnant, or if you are breastfeeding or plan to breastfeed.
+Tell your doctor or pharmacist if you are pregnant or plan to become pregnant, or if you are breast-feeding or plan to breast-feed.
+Your doctor will discuss the risks and benefits involved.

 - kidney disease